VUIIS/demo-singularity-matlab-fsl/README.md

 You can run `matlab/check_for_compilation.sh` first to make sure there's no source code newer than the compiled executable.

+External binaries such as Matlab Runtime and FSL can be included by copying local copies into the container in the Singularity file's "files" section.
+This tends to be a little faster when multiple builds are needed during debugging, and this is what's being done in the example Singularity file.
+Alternatively, these can be downloaded from their source at build time - there are some commented-out sections in the Singularity file showing how that is done.

 ## Running the container